 Install button activated

-You will then be asked to select the language that you would like Enscape to be installed for.
+You will then be asked to select the language that you would like Enscape to be installed under.
 Currently, the options are English (US), German, French, Spanish, Portuguese, Italian, Dutch and Polish (with more languages to come).
 In this window, you will also be able to click the Advanced button, to choose whether to install Enscape for all users of the machine or just the current user.

 NOTE: the language can be changed after installation, if required.
 The option to do this is found in the Enscape General Settings window under the Preferences options.